 The Art in Public Places program is guided by the Art Master Plan adopted by the Board of Trustees on November 28, 2017.
-The Frederick Arts Commission is tasked with acting as advisory to the Board of Trustees on all matters related to the placement and creation of art in the Town.
+The Frederick Arts Commission is tasked with advising the Board of Trustees on all matters related to the placement and creation of art in the Town.

 Second Tuesday of each Month at 5:30 pm